knebiolo/mast/README.md

 scratch_dir = os.path.join(proj_dir,'Output','Scratch')
 figure_ws = os.path.join(proj_dir,'Output','Figures')
-print ("There are %s files to iterate through"%(len(files))) tS = time.time()
+print ("There are %s files to iterate through"%(len(files)))

+#%%
+# Part 2: Import Site Data and Train Alogrithm
+tS = time.time()

-# if you are using a Lotek receiver or orion that does not employ switching use:
+# Import Data, if the receiver does not switch between antennas scanTime and channels = 1.
-biotas.telemDataImport(site,recType,file_dir,projectDB)

-# if orion recievers use swtiching use:
+# If the receiver switches, scanTime and channels must match study values
+biotas.telemDataImport(site,
+                       recType,
+                       file_dir,
+                       projectDB,
+                       scanTime = 1,
+                       channels = 1,
-#biotas.telemDataImport(site,recType,file_dir,projectDB, switch = True, scanTime = scanTime, channels = channels, ant_to_rec_dict = ant_to_rec_dict)
+                       ant_to_rec_dict = ant_to_rec_dict)

+print ("Raw data imported, proceed to training")

 for i in ant_to_rec_dict:
     # get the fish to iterate through using SQL
+    # this SQL statement allows us to train on study tags
     conn = sqlite3.connect(projectDB)
     c = conn.cursor()
-    sql = "SELECT tblRaw.FreqCode FROM tblRaw LEFT JOIN tblMasterTag ON tblRaw.FreqCode = tblMasterTag.FreqCode WHERE recID == '%s' AND TagType IS NOT 'Beacon' AND TagType IS NOT 'Test';"%(site) histories = pd.read_sql_query(sql,con = conn).FreqCode.unique()
+    sql ='''SELECT tblRaw.FreqCode FROM tblRaw
+            LEFT JOIN tblMasterTag ON tblRaw.FreqCode = tblMasterTag.FreqCode
+            WHERE recID == '%s'
+            AND TagType IS NOT 'Beacon'
+            AND TagType IS NOT 'Test';'''%(ant_to_rec_dict[i])
+    histories = pd.read_sql_query(sql,con = conn).FreqCode.unique()
     c.close()

-    print ("Finished importing data and indexing database, there are %s fish to iterate through" %(len(histories))) print ("Creating training objects for every fish at site %s"%(site))
+    print ("There are %s fish to iterate through" %(len(histories))) print ("Creating training objects for every fish at site %s"%(site))

-    # create a training data object for each fish and calculate training parameters.
+    # create a training data object for each fish and train naive Bayes.
-    for i in histories:
+    for j in histories:
-    	train_dat = biotas.training_data(i,site,projectDB,scratch_dir))
+        train_dat = biotas.training_data(j,
+                                         ant_to_rec_dict[i],
+                                         projectDB,
+                                         scratch_dir)
         biotas.calc_train_params_map(train_dat)
-    	print ("training parameters quantified for tag %s"%(i)) print ("Telemetry Parameters Quantified, appending data to project database") biotas.trainDatAppend(scratch_dir,projectDB)
+        print ("training parameters quantified for tag %s"%(j)) print ("Telemetry Parameters Quantified, appending data to project database")
+    # append data and summarize
+    biotas.trainDatAppend(scratch_dir,projectDB)
+    train_stats = biotas.training_results(recType,
+                                          projectDB,
+                                          figure_ws,
+                                          ant_to_rec_dict[i])
+    train_stats.train_stats()

 print ("process took %s to compile"%(round(time.time() - tS,3)))
-train_stats = abtas.training_results(recType,projectDB,figure_ws)#,site)
-train_stats.train_stats()
 ```

 There are multiple strategies for training data.
 In some studies, practioners may sacrifice study tags and place them in strategic locations to simulate what a fish would look like.
 This training data provides excellent information on what a known true positive detection looks like.
 However, some studies do not have the project budget available to sacrifice study tags.
 In this case, the study trains on study tags and assumes all records from study tags are true in the first pass.
-You will note the SQL statement in line 37 makes this disctinction.
-To train on beacon tags instead, update line 37 to reflect:
+You will note the SQL statement makes this disctinction.
+To train on beacon tags instead, update line SQL to:

 ```
     sql = "SELECT tblRaw.FreqCode FROM tblRaw LEFT JOIN tblMasterTag ON tblRaw.FreqCode = tblMasterTag.FreqCode WHERE recID == '%s' AND TagType IS NOT 'Study' AND TagType IS NOT 'Test';"%(site)